jstat/jstat/doc/md/core.md

 ### create()

-Create a row by col matrix using the supplied function If `col` is omitted then it will default to value `row`.
+Creates a row by col matrix using the supplied function.
+If `col` is omitted then it will default to value `row`.

 **create( row[, col], fn )**